simwai/dark-boruto-rainmeter-skin/README.md

 ### How-To ###

 Just click on the downloaded file, after you installed Rainmeter and the skin will install and load itself.
+If SysInfo doesn't work as expected, just run fix-sysinfo-no-values.bat by clicking on it.
+It should fix the issue.

 ### License ###